ZarmDev/transitHelper/README.md

 # transitHelper
 A Typescript library to make it easy (cough, cough) to create a transit app.
 (Only for NYC)

-It takes ~41MB (including node_modules) and depends on gtfs-realtime-binding, express and typescript.
+It only depends on gtfs-realtime-binding and typescript.

-The express library is only used to test the library (due to CORS) and is used as a dev dependency.
+The express library is only used to test the library (due to CORS) and is only installed as a dev dependency.

 This works with:
 - React-native
 - In the browser
 - Node.js

-Please follow the instructions below (including "Requirements"!!!) to use the library.
+If you wanna know why you can trust this library (I also have my doubts when installing new libraries) then you can scroll down to "Is this trustworthy?"

+*It explains every folder and what the files do.*

 # Showcase
 Proof that it works: